Who gets in?

 Selectivity and building the class

-The challenge is that we receive applications from far more applicants than we can admit, and we must make difficult decisions.
-In building the class, then, our admission committee must also evaluate each applicant against all applicants in that year’s pool.
+Ohio State receives applications from many more applicants than we can admit.
+In building the class to meet our goals, our admission committee evaluates each applicant against all applicants in that year’s pool.

-The committee’s judgment, and the holistic and comprehensive process described here, allow Undergraduate Admissions and the university to bring in an exceptional and diverse incoming class that will be successful at The Ohio State University, contribute to our campus, and make the most of what the university has to offer.
+The holistic and comprehensive process described here allows Undergraduate Admissions and the university to attract an exceptional and diverse incoming class that will be successful at Ohio State, contribute to our campus and graduate with an Ohio State degree.

 Successful completion of university preparatory courses

-High school performance (class rank and GPA), including participation in accelerated programs like Honors, AP and IB; Ohio State does not have minimum requirements for class rank or GPA
+High school performance (class rank or GPA), including participation in accelerated programs like Honors, AP and IB; Ohio State does not have minimum requirements for class rank or GPA

-Standardized test score (ACT composite, SAT Critical Reading and Math, or new SAT Evidence-Based Reading and Writing + Math); Ohio State does not have minimum requirements for ACT or SAT scores
+Standardized test score (ACT or SAT); Ohio State does not have minimum requirements for ACT or SAT scores

 Ability and desire to contribute to and engage with a diverse campus community